Valdur5/ms-template-project/README.md

 ## Links

-* http://localhost:8080/jsondoc-ui.html for exploring the REST API enter in the search field: http://localhost:8080/jsondoc

 ## Project Structure

 The project structure is the following (find more information in the README files placed in the different folders and modules):